AbdullahAlabd/Simple/README.md

 # Simple

-Simple one to one chat app made with Larvel and Vue
+Simple is a real-time (one to one) chat app made with Laravel and Vue.

 ## Getting Started